 I am a graduate student at the University of Kansas Medical Center in the Anatomy and Cell Biology Department.
-I study in the Avasthi Lab, and I'm primarily interested in untangling the functional differences between a conventional actin and a divergent actin in our model organism Chlamydomonas Reinhardtii, a unicellular green alga.
+I work in the Avasthi Lab, and I'm primarily interested in untangling the functional differences between a conventional actin and a divergent actin in our model organism Chlamydomonas Reinhardtii, a unicellular green alga.

 News and Updates: